Marketplace Recipe: Vendors Example

 Code

-1curl -X POST 'http://localhost:9000/vendors' \2-H 'Content-Type: application/json' \3-H 'Authorization: Bearer {token}' \4--data-raw '{5 "name": "Acme",6 "handle": "acme",7 "admin": {8 "email": "admin@medusa-test.com",9 "first_name": "Admin",10 "last_name": "Acme"11 }12}'
+1curl -X POST 'http://localhost:9000/vendors' \2-H 'Content-Type: application/json' \3-H 'Authorization: Bearer {token}' \4--data-raw '{5 "name": "Acme",6 "handle": "acme",7 "admin": {8 "email": "vendor@example.com,9 "first_name": "Admin",10 "last_name": "Acme"11 }12}'

-This returns the created vendor and admin.
+This will return the created vendor and its admin.

 Code

-1curl -X POST 'http://localhost:9000/auth/vendor/emailpass' \2-H 'Content-Type: application/json' \3--data-raw '{4 "email": "admin@medusa-test.com",5 "password": "supersecret"6}'
+1curl -X POST 'http://localhost:9000/auth/vendor/emailpass' \2-H 'Content-Type: application/json' \3--data-raw '{4 "email": "vendor@example.com,5 "password": "supersecret"6}'

 Use this token in the header of later requests that require authentication.